JosieBowden/MIST-4610-Olympic-Data/README.md

 ### Query 1: Total Medals by Country (Simple)

 **Description:**
-Query 1 lists the total number of medals won by each country while ordering the from highest amount to lowest.
+Query 1 lists the total number of medals won by each country while ordering them from highest amount to lowest.
 This query joins together the Country, Athlete, and Results tables in order to count the number of medals associated with each country's athletes.
 The results are filtered to only include rows where a medal was awarded.
 Then that data is grouped by country name and ordered in descending order of total medals won.
 <br>
 <img width="581" height="107" alt="Screenshot 2026-03-30 at 1 01 52 PM" src="https://github.com/user-attachments/assets/221683af-c035-40e1-b682-72830c30c22a" />
 <br>